Chapter 1: Chapter 1

 Goodbye Twisted Triangle

-"Dance with me," she proposed with an open palm before he even finished saying hi.
+"Dance with me," Bella proposed with an open palm before Jacob even said hello.

 He knew he shouldn't but couldn't find it in him to say no, especially when she looked so beautiful in her dress that clung to her like painted glass.

 He took a big breath and wrapped his hands around her.
 He never was a good dancer but for her he would try.